On a Class of Hypergeometric Diagonals: General case

-In Lemma~\ref{lem:1}, we allow products of linear forms with arbitrary exponents but no term $\alpha \cdot x_1 x_2 \cdots x_N$, while in \cite[Theorem~3.1]{Straub14} the linear forms have disjoint variables and appear at exponent 1.
+In Lemma~\ref{lem:1}, we allow products of linear forms with arbitrary exponents however there is no term $\alpha\cdot x_1 x_2 \cdots x_N$, while in \cite[Theorem~3.1]{Straub14} the linear forms have disjoint variables and appear with exponent 1.
 Setting $\alpha=0$ in Straub's formula also yields a product of binomial coefficients.

 It is legitimate to wonder whether there is a common generalization of Lemma~\ref{lem:1} and Thm.
 3.1 in~\cite{Straub14}.
 For instance, one may ask for which values of $\alpha$ is the diagonal

 hypergeometric?
 For a general $\alpha$, the minimal recurrence satisfied by the coefficients of the diagonal is of order 4, for $\alpha=\pm i/2$ it is of order 3, and it seems that the only rational value of $\alpha$ for which there exists a shorter recurrence is $\alpha=0$, in which case the diagonal is hypergeometric.